bpietravalle/fuel/README.md

 *REQs*:

-* _injector_: fuel will try to inject a 'session' service.
+* _injector_: fuel will try to inject a `session` service.
 Make sure it's available.
 See below for overriding these names.

 * _IdMethod_: fuel also expects the session service to have a method for querying ids stored in session.
-The default is 'getId'.
+The default is `getId`.
 See below for overriding this name.

 Again, very simple but it allows your service to maintain a current Record with very little code.

+### *TimeStamp*
+By adding `timeStamp: true` to the options hash, fuel will add `createdAt` and `updatedAt` properties to all persisted records.
+See below for overriding these default names.

+Currently, fuel won't allow you to opt out of timestamps for nested records.
+Maybe for the next iteration.

+*REQs*:
+ * Make sure you have added the timeStamp properties to your security rules

 ### *User Interface*